secure-systems-lab/code-style-guidelines/git-github-introduction.md

 # Github and Git
-Seattle's code base and ticket system are hosted on [Github](https://github.com/).
+The majority of projects in our lab are hosted on [Github](https://github.com/).
 Github is a web application that can be used for collaboration, code review, and code management.
 It is popularly used in open source projects and by distributed developers.
-Contributions to Seattle  are expected to be made using [pull requests](https://help.github.com/articles/using-pull-requests) to repositories of the [SeattleTestbed](https://github.com/SeattleTestbed) organization.
+Contributions to our projects are expected to be made using [pull requests](https://help.github.com/articles/using-pull-requests) to repositories of their GitHub organization.
+For example, the Seattle repositories is hosted on the [SeattleTestbed](https://github.com/SeattleTestbed) organization.

 Git is a free and open source distributed [VCS](http://en.wikipedia.org/wiki/Version_control_system) (Version Control System).
 A VCS helps manage changes made to files.
 Users can run Git on their local computers and upload changes to remote repositories and files hosted on Github.
-[SeattleTestbed](https://github.com/SeattleTestbed) contributors can edit files locally, upload their changes to Github, and then initiate a pull request.
-The following document covers the basics of using Git and submitting a pull request to one of Seattle's Github repositories.
+Contributors can edit files locally, upload their changes to Github, and then initiate a pull request.
+The following document covers the basics of using Git and submitting a pull request to one of our project's GitHub repository.